 Quitting smoking takes real effort, some pain, maybe a change in lifestyle, but most importantly an overall commitment to quit.
 It isn’t easy but pays off in the long run.

-The same holds for tailings storage.
+The same holds for fluid tailings storage.

-Moving away from fluid tailings storage requires real effort, some pain, a change in operating style, and a commitment to quit.
+Moving away from conventional tailings storage requires real effort, some pain, a change in operating style, and a commitment to quit.
 It won’t be easy but will pay off in the long run by avoiding major tailings incidents, less negative press, and fewer environmental permitting issues.
-No longer will consultants and regulators be disputing factors of safety of 1.3 versus 1.5, when they could be discussing factors of safety of 5 versus 10.
+No longer will consultants and regulators be disputing factors of safety of 1.2 versus 1.5, when they could be discussing factors of safety of 5 versus 10.

 Conclusion